alessandroGalasso/cas-pac4j-saml2-demo/README.md

 This is an overlayed version of cas-server-webapp.

-This demo allows the integration of cas webapp with shiboleth idp.
+This demo allows the cas-webapp to be used as a proxy auth service for  shiboleth idp and another cas
-A client webApp could autenticate to cas ( with simple cas client) and cas manage the saml protocol.

 used libraries / projects: